 OLED has been regarded as a Holy Grail for eliminating motion blur.
-Unfortunately, not always: The portable Playstation Vita and Samsung Galaxy S3 have lots of motion blur during fast scrolling animations.
+Unfortunately, not always: The portable Playstation Vita, and the iPhone X and Samsung Galaxy still have lots of motion blur during fast scrolling animations.
 They are not low-persistence OLEDs.

 The answer lies in persistence (sample-and-hold).
 OLED is great in many ways, however, many of them are hampered by the sample-and-hold effect.
 Even instant pixel response (0 ms) can have lots of motion blur due to sample-and-hold.
 Some OLEDs use strobing for lower persistence, to eliminate motion blur, but not all of them do.

 Your eyes are always moving when you track moving objects on a screen.
 Sample-and-hold means frames are statically displayed until the next refresh.
 Your eyes are in a different position at the beginning of a refresh than at the end of a refresh; this causes the frame to be blurred across your retinas:

 Vertical axis represents position of motion.
 Horizontal axis represent time.

 Middle image represents flicker displays, including CRT and LightBoost.

 Right image represents sample-and-hold displays, including most LCD and OLED.